Look for a Cactus Skeleton in the Desert

 In the photo above, you can see that the top part of the cactus has fallen, leaving only the bottom still standing.

 Here it is close up.
 The decay is till present as you can see inside.
 The woody remains of the saguaro are called ‘ribs’ and are what supports the Saguaro cactus.

-Above, is a photo of a segment of Teddy Bear Cholla that is in the process of decaying.
-You can see the woody skeleton starting to show.
+Above, you can see a photo of a segment of a Teddy Bear Cholla that is in the process of decaying.
+You can see the woody cactus skeleton starting to show through.

 It is illegal to remove Saguaro and Cholla skeletons from the desert, unless you have permission from the owner.
 Specimens can sometimes be purchased at certain plant nurseries that specialize in cacti.

-So do as I do…..enjoy them out in the desert and take lots of photos.
+So do as I do.
+Enjoy these cactus skeletons out in the desert and take lots of photos.